 Plan Description.
-The Recreation Commission participates in the Kansas Public Employees Retirement System ("KPERS"), a cost sharing, multiple-employer defined benefit pension plan as provided by K.S.A.
-74-4901, et.
-Seq.
+The Recreation Commission participates in the Kansas Public Employees Retirement System (KPERS), a cost sharing, multiple-employer defined benefit pension plan as provided by K.S.A.
+74-4901, et. seq.
 Kansas law establishes and amends benefit provisions.
 KPERS issues a publicly available financial report that includes financial statements and required supplementary information.
 KPERS' financial statements are included in its Comprehensive Annual Financial Report which can be found on the KPERS website at www.kpers.org or by writing to KPERS (611 South Kansas, Suite 100, Topeka, KS 66603) or by calling 1-888-275-5737.

 Contributions.
 K.S.A.
 74-4919 and K.S.A.
-749,210 establish the KPERS member-employee contribution rates.
+74-49,210 establish the KPERS member-employee contribution rates.
 KPERS has multiple benefit structures and contribution rates depending on whether the employee is a KPERS 1, KPERS 2 or KPERS 3 member.
 KPERS 1 members are active and contributing members hired before July 1, 2009.
 KPERS 2 members were first employed in a covered position on or before July 1, 2009, and KPERS 3 members were first employed in a covered position on or after January 1, 2015.
 Effective January 1, 2015, Kansas law established the KPERS member-employee contribution rate at 6% of covered salary for KPERS 1, KPERS 2 and KPERS 3 members.
 Member contribution are withheld by their employer and paid to KPERS according to the provisions of Section 414(h) of the Internal Revenue Code.

 State law provides that the employer contribution rates for KPERS 1, KPERS 2 and KPERS 3 be determined based on the results of each annual actuarial valuation.
 Kansas law sets a limitation on annual increases in the employer contribution rates.
-The actuarially determined employer contribution rate (not including the 1% contribution rate through March 31, 2016 with a 0% moratorium until June 30, 2017 for the Death and Disability Program) and the statutory contribution rate was 16.00% and 10.91% respectively, for the fiscal year ended June 30, 2016.
-The actuarially determined employer contribution rate and statutory contribution rate was 16.03% and 10.81%, respectively, for the fiscal year ended June 30, 2017.
+The actuarially determined employer contribution rate (not including the 1% contribution rate with a 0% moratorium for the Death and Disability Program) and the statutory contribution rate was 8.46% for the period of July 1, 2017 through December 31, 2017 and 8.39% for the period January 1, 2018 through the fiscal year ended June 30, 2018.
+Contributions to the pension plan from the Recreation Commission were \$10,117 for the year ended June 30, 2018.